 “We want to trap dinner the following day, sure,” his father answered.

-Our six-12 months-old was already a disciple of the bigger boys, entranced through their bushcraft and the fearless way they sought out scorpions.
+Our six- to 12-month-old was already a disciple of the bigger boys, entranced through their bushcraft and the fearless way they sought out scorpions.
 “What forms of fish?”

 Please use the sharing equipment discovered via the share button at the top or side of the articles.
-Copying articles to share with others is a breach of FT.Com T&Cs and Copyright Policy. .
+Copying articles to share with others breaches FT.Com T&Cs and Copyright Policy.
 Subscribers may additionally proportion up to ten or 20 articles per month using the gift article provider.

 “Nile perch, tilapia, something we can get,” Steve said.